Pennsic War Media Policy

 THL Arias Beltran del Valle

-The application deadline for media representatives to visit Pennsic War 49 is open until July 10, 2020.
+The application deadline for media representatives to visit Pennsic War 50 is open TBA.
 Due to the need to properly arrange the logistics of a successful media visit with advance notice to various Pennsic War service departments, we apologize that we cannot accommodate any requests that come in after this date.